 - 2 tbsp ground flax seed (can sub 1 egg)

 - 1 ½ tsp baking powder

-- 1⅔ cups non-dairy milk (I used unsweetened vanilla almond milk)
+- 1 ½ cups milk (I use unsweetened vanilla almond milk)

-- Store leftovers in an air-tight container in the refrigerator or freeze slices in parchment paper and reheat before eating.
+- Bake for about 40 minutes, or until oatmeal is set.
+Cool for at least 20 minutes before slicing.
+Store leftovers in an air-tight container in the refrigerator or freeze slices in parchment paper and reheat before eating.

 *Any nut butter works here.
 To make this nut free, you can use 2 tbsp melted butter or oil in place of the almond butter.
 You could also use sunflower seed butter.

 This recipe was originally published on December 17th, 2017 and was revised and republished on March 1st, 2021.